 The geography of our LEP area, and the rurality of some development sites, can mean that the current provision of roads, water, sewerage, energy services and telecommunications may be insufficient to accommodate the level of growth required.

 The provision of affordable and suitable employment and housing developments is dependent on the provision of sustainable infrastructure services including; roads, water, sewerage, energy services and telecommunications.
+It is recognised that rural growth is being constrained by a lack of grid capacity with SMART grid technology offering solutions and opportunities across Greater Lincolnshire.

 Availability of these services is critical to the growth of fully sustainable communities.
 Greater Lincolnshire is therefore committed to taking a stronger role in dialogue with utility providers to make a better case for investment, creating innovative approaches to accessing finance to unlock stalled developments and ensuring a reliable utilities infrastructure to support growth.